www.animallaw.info

 (2) Permits required:

-(a) A wildlife management area permit as provided by Section 372.57, F.S., in addition to all regular license requirements, is required for persons, except those exempted in subsection (3) hereof, to hunt, trap or be in possession of a gun, trap or other device for taking wildlife or fur-bearing animals on a wildlife management area.
+(a) A management area permit as provided by Section 379.354, F.S., in addition to all regular license requirements, is required for persons, except those exempted in subsection (3), hereof, to take wildlife on a wildlife management area.

 (d) The lead managing agency or landowner of a wildlife management area may authorize persons to engage in otherwise prohibited activities not relating to the taking of fish or wildlife, to allow for access, vehicles, vessels, camping, or horses, valid only during periods closed to hunting.
 The landowner of a wildlife management area that requires a Recreational Use Permit (RUP) may only give such authorization to persons holding a RUP for that area.
 Persons so authorized must possess a copy of the authorization when engaged in such activities.